ChristoMI/Web_Backend/README.md

 Each commit to master will trigger a deploy of the infrastructure via pulumi

 # To develop

+To use aliases, you must add this line in the very main file of your application, before any code: `import 'module-alias/register'; // for alias`

 Test locally via integration tests

 Update AWS infrastructure in `index.ts`